 The costs of poor mental health are high: the total cost of mental illness is estimated at around 3.5% of GDP.
-People with mild to moderate disorders, such as anxiety or depression, are twice as likely to be unemployed.
+People with mild to moderate mental illness, such as anxiety or depression, are twice as likely to be unemployed.
 They also run a much higher risk of living in poverty and social marginalisation.
 The facts are clear: it’s time to act.

-Nine countries reports are published:
+Ten countries reports are published:

 Please contact us at: firstname.lastname@example.org